What does Bolivia gain from being a strategic partner of China?

-Among these, it is worth noting a protocol of measures for the cleaning of crops (phytosanitary) for the export of Bolivian coffee and quinoa to the Chinese market, a not inconsiderable agreement taking into account the size of the market they access and the low competition with which they enter, particularly with quinoa.
+Among these, it is worth noting a protocol of measures for the cleaning of crops (phytosanitary) for the export of Bolivian coffee and quinoa to the Chinese market, a not inconsiderable agreement taking IGNORE INTO account the size of the market they access and the low competition with which they enter, particularly with quinoa.

 During the meetings, Chinese President Xi stressed that these two products may be the first of many Bolivian agricultural products that will find distribution space in the second largest economy in the world.

 Soybeans, meat, and almonds, whose export to China from Bolivia was also discussed at meetings, did not receive the same treatment, and do not yet have the phytosanitary agreement that supports their export to China, but it is expected to be the following products in accessing this market.

 "The Chinese side is open to import more products from Bolivian farms and ranches," Xinhua said, quoting President Xi.

 Another agreement that should be of interest to the Bolivian economy is the approval of two important credits.
 One from the Export and Import Bank of China, which according to the agency DW will be allocated to the construction of an 'integrated command and control system for sub-regional citizen security', and another from the China Development Bank for the construction of the highway Pumping-Tunari.

 Credits like these show the potential of an alliance with China for development, something that President Evo Morales sees very favorably, something not very frequent in the region, which still considers that the Chinese country's economic support is conditioned to a specific political action .

 "China's support and assistance to the economic and social development of Bolivia never entails political conditions," Morales told Xinhua.